This page provides information on the V-Ray BRDFToonMtl node.

 Soften – Softens the edge of the BRDF at light/shadow transitions

 Affect Channels – Allows the user to specify which channels are going to be affected by the reflectivity of the material.

-Color Only – The reflectivity will affect only the RGB channel of the final render.
+Color Only – The reflectivity affects only the RGB channel of the final render.

 Color+alpha – Causes the material to transmit the alpha of the reflected objects, instead of displaying an opaque alpha.

-All channels – All channels and render elements will be affected by the reflectivity of the material.
+All channels – All channels and render elements are affected by the reflectivity of the material.

 Color – Refraction color.
 Note that the actual refraction color depends on the Reflection Color as well.